 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Guggul Supplements Safe for Healthy Individuals with TERT Mutation Associated Genetic Risk?
+3. What about Guggul Supplements for Healthy Individuals with NRAS Mutation associated Genetic Risk?

-KIT is one of the genes available in panels for cancer risk testing.
-KIT mutation causes biochemical pathways/processes like Hypoxia, RAS-RAF Signaling, Nucleotide metabolism, Stem Cell Signaling and MAPK Signaling to get impacted.
+NRAS is one of the genes available in panels for cancer risk testing.
+NRAS mutation causes biochemical pathways/processes like MYC Signaling, MAPK Signaling and RAS-RAF Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Guggul supplements when the genetic panel identifies mutation in KIT for Gastric Cancer and Hematological Cancer.
-Guggul impacts pathways/processes like Hypoxia and RAS-RAF Signaling and creates a supportive effect in those with KIT mutation and related conditions.
+Guggul supplements may be considered when the genetic panel identifies mutations in NRAS for Acute Lymphoid Leukemia.
+Guggul impacts pathways/processes like MYC Signaling and creates a canceling effect in those individuals with NRAS mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Guggul, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Guggul are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.